 - Then add in crushed tomatoes, tomato sauce, chicken stock, red wine, Italian seasoning, sugar, and red pepper flakes.
 Continue to simmer until the sauce has thickened about 15-20 minutes then remove from heat.

-- Stir in cooked ziti pasta then add pasta and sauce to a greased baking dish, top with cheese then add to the oven and allow the cheese to become melty and browned (about 10-20 minutes- you can also put under the broiler if you want it more browned).
+- Stir in cooked ziti pasta then add pasta and sauce to a greased baking dish, top with cheese then cover with foil and add to the oven and allow the cheese to become melty and bake for about 15-20 minutes.